 I love the ability to choose when and where you work however, it is nice to have some time in one place.
 Especially as a Chef.
 No kitchen is the same and you can get used to where things are and how they like things done.

-My next favorite thing is Seafood, because I get to work in different places I get to explore lots of new dishes.
+My next favourite thing is Seafood, because I get to work in different places I get to explore lots of new dishes.

 Do you think you will stay as a Chef or use your Hospitality Management degree and move into that side?

-What's been your favorite place to work during your career
+Whats been your favourite place to work during your career